Search number: 005939222 (since the site opened, on Yom Kippur eve, Oct 12 2005)

 453.26Sussumcordials all round, let ye alloyiss and ominies, while I

-453.26+Latin sursum corda: lift up your hearts (an opening versicle in the Eucharistic Prayer portion of the Mass; prayer)
+453.26+Latin sursum corda: lift up your hearts (an opening versicle of the Eucharistic Prayer portion of the Mass; prayer)

 453.26+Archaic ye: you (plural)